alainseys/project_creativecommons.org/README.md

 ### Log in to WordPress

-With the development server running, log in to the local WordPress with the default login credentials.
+With the development server running, log in to the local WordPress with the login credentials you created during the WordPress installation.

-- username: admin
-- password: password

 Note: you will need to visit http://localhost:8080/wp-login.php